camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 So in the end `z = y+5 = x+5+5` holds.

+Source expressions are evaluated in the context of the called process instance.
+That means, in cases where calling and called process definition belong to different process applications, context like Java classes, Spring or CDI beans is resolved from the process application the called process definition belongs to.

 ## Combination with Input/Output parameters

 Call activities can be combined with [Input/Output parameters]({{< relref "user-guide/process-engine/variables.md#input-output-variable-mapping" >}}) as well.
 This allows for an even more flexible mapping of variables into the called process.
 In order to only map variables that are declared in the `inputOutput` mapping, the attribute `local` can be used.
 Consider the following XML: